lhh/socialfixer-filters/README.md

-I don't like sites that don't offer content of their own and, instead, try to craft headlines that appeal only to curiosity while providing no content of their own apart from some witty headline.
+I don't like sites that don't offer content of their own and, instead, try to craft headlines that appeal only to curiosity while providing little to no content of their own apart from some witty headline.

-You've seen them:
+You've probably seen them them in your Facebook feed:

   "Pet gets run over by train!
 You'll never believe what happened next!"
    (and, predictably, it shows the poor owners fraught with grief)